-The favorite element of today is so-called micro-jobs (microtasks), which can be used to earn good money.
-Do not be confused, micro work does not mean micro earnings.
-On the contrary, if you are creative and skilfull, microworking as online earning method can replace your regular job.
-In this article, I will introduce step by step the 14 best-known and most-used websites that micro-workers will find extremely useful and helpful.
-I also write some subjective opinions, as well as pros and cons to some of these online portals.
+These days, micro-jobs are increasingly popular as a way to earn decent money.
+Do not let the word micro fool you though, as the term micro-jobs does not necessarily mean micro earnings.
+On the contrary, if you are creative and possess certain skills, microwork as an online earning method could even replace your regular job.
+In this article, I will introduce the 14 best-known websites that micro-workers will find extremely useful.
+I also include some subjective opinions, as well as describing the pros and cons of some of these online portals.

 A List of Sites Providing Micro Jobs and Micro Tasks